pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/step-2/readme.md

 ![](img/19.png)

-Notice that there another variable name which act the same which is **observable_type**.
+Notice that there is another variable name which act the same which is **observable_type**.
 And this one will contains the type of the observable passed to the worfklow.

 Now let's create our workflow.